taoran-dev/EthosROIOverride/README.md

 - Use the RT Structure panel to show/hide ROIs and toggle “Include in burn‑in”.
   - Single‑click ROI name = show/hide;
   - Double-click ROI name = navigate view planes to ROI.
+- Crosshair: Shift+Left drag to move; right-click centers the crosshair.
 - Configure Burn‑In Controls:
   - Series Name
   - Line Width and Style (Solid/Dotted)